WHAT IF A BENEFICIARY OF A WILL HAS DIED?

 B. BENEFICIARY DIES AFTER THE WILL-MAKER BUT BEFORE THE ESTATE IS DISTRIBUTED

-If the estate of a decedent is over $150,000 it will likely require a formal probate procedure.
+Prior to April 1, 2022, if the decedent owned property in California not exceeding $166,250 in value, the heirs or beneficiaries may file a simplified procedure with the Superior Court asking for an order to determine their right to take the property without probate administration.
+Now, as of April 1, 2022, the amount is $184,500.
+If the estate of a decedent is over the monetary it will likely require a formal probate procedure.
 In that event, the court appointed personal representative of the estate must adhere to specific rules including rules applicable to a predeceased beneficiary’s inheritance.

-From my office in Southern California, I represent families in all California counties, including Southern California Counties such as Imperial County, Los Angeles County, Orange County, San Bernardino County, and San Diego County.
-I also represent parties residing outside of California that have probate matters affecting real and/or personal property in California.
+From my office in Southern California, I represent families in all California counties, including Southern California Counties such as Imperial County, Los Angeles County, San Bernardino County, and San Diego County.
+I also represent parties residing outside of California, including foreign countries, that have probate matters affecting real and/or personal property in California.

 Disclaimer: This article is intended to provide general information.
 The content of this publication is for informational purposes only.
 Neither this publication nor its author is rendering legal or other professional advice or opinions on specific facts or matters.
 No attorney-client relationship is created by this advisory, nor by any response to the information herein, unless and until a conflicts review has been conducted by William K. Sweeney, and a written agreement containing all terms of representation has been signed.